asoltesz/solakube/docs/postgres-pgo.md

 sk pgo create-cluster default Y
 ~~~

-In this case "default" is the name of the cluster in SolaKube.
+In this case "default" is the name of the Postgres cluster in SolaKube.

-The last parameter (Y) will instruct SolaKube that the cluster creation is to be done with restoring the database-cluster content from the S3 backups.
+The last parameter (Y) will instruct SolaKube that the PG cluster creation is to be done with restoring the database-cluster content from the S3 backups.

 The S3 access parameters need to be configured for the DB cluster (see configuration).

 After the successful recovery, you need to manually promote the cluster from standby state (read-only) to working (read/write):

 ~~~
-sk pgo client-shell

-pgo update cluster default --promote-standby
+sk pgo exec update cluster default --promote-standby
 ~~~

 ("default" is the name of the database cluster in PGO)

+IMPORTANT NOTE (slow recovery and promotion):

+Very often, the recovery is not actually finished by the time the PGO workflow finishes and the script says that you can now promote your standby to primary.

+In this case (as of PGO v4.5.1), you will see "New primary still in recovery, waiting one second..." messages and sometimes you will have to wait for a long time until the standby actually promotes to primary.

+ The time is proportionate to the size of your database cluster and the number of WAL records to be applied after the last full backup.
+Recovery can probably be faster with fewer WAL records between full backups.

 ### When the DB cluster is not completely lost